 - Filtered or purified water

-- Ice – although I also like it hot!
+- Ice (although many also like it hot)

-- Extra-wide straws for drinking the tapioca pearls or a spoon
+- Extra-wide straws or a spoon (for drinking the tapioca pearls)

 1. First, prepare your tapioca pearls by following their thawing and boiling instructions as per their packaging

 2. Prepare your syrup for the tapioca pearls by adding 1/4 cup of hot water to 1/4 cups of brown sugar.
 Stir until the sugar granules have all dissolved.
 I sometimes just like to drop some honey on them (which also makes for a tasty dessert)

 3. Now it is time to brew your tea!
 Because we want cold tea for this chilly drink, brew your tea ahead of time or set it to cool someplace it will chill swiftly.
 Ideally, strong black tea is used, so 2-4 teabags are used.
 This will be very bitter so feel free to start with just 2 teabags of black tea the first time.
 Use less water so the flavour is strong and not watery when added with the other ingredients!

 4. Now that all your ingredients have cooled, add the pearls and their sugar syrup to the bottom of your cup.